FinnCummins/Group13/README.md

 you have agreed to accept a particular student, you can then toggle the tag of your project to "Taken" which will notify other students that this project is no longer available.

 # Set-Up Instructions - Option 1
+As an alternative to running the web application locally as outlined in Option 1 above, you can now access the live website at this url: https://www.thebestcomputerscienceproject.com

+It is now possible for any student or supervisor to access this website, sign up for an account and begin finding and selecting their desired projects as outlined in the initial vision for this project.

+# Set-Up Instructions - Option 2

 ## Step 1: Clone the repository
 Clone the public repository found at https://github.com/FinnCummins/Group13